First Friday After Hours

 Put on silent disco headphones and groove to the music videos of Alaska musicians produced throughout the state.
 Stop by the Alaska Independent Musicians Initiative to learn more about the Alaska music movement.

 Kickoff presentation and catalyzing panel for the Alaska Independent Musicians Initiative (AKIMI) summit.
 This weekend summit will merge local talent, music patrons and industry professionals for a series of presentations and workshops to expand Alaska’s music scene.
-Featured panel speakers include Kate Becker, of the Seattle Office of Film + Music, and Sigtryggur Baldursson, managing director of Iceland Music.
+Featured panel speakers include Kate Becker, formerly of the Seattle Office of Film + Music, and Sigtryggur Baldursson, managing director of Iceland Music.

 These quick planetarium experiences range from constellation tours of the night sky and cruising around the solar system to learning about light and the aurora borealis.
 Free; ticket required and available at the front desk.